Is Everest Region Safe for Solo Female Travelers?

 The Everest Region is considered relatively safe in terms of petty crimes.
 It is primarily a travel destination filled with trekkers, mountain climbers, and adventure enthusiasts.
 However, minor cases of pick-pocketing or bag snatching cannot be completely ruled out.
 As in any tourist spot, you should remain vigilant and cautious of your belongings.
 Avoid flaunting expensive items and always keep your important documents and money hidden.

-Is Everest Region safe to travel?
+Is Everest Region worth visiting?

 Safety in Nepal